dasch-swiss/dsp-docs/README.md

 ### Deploying github page

-On each push into `master` branch, a Github action script will build and deploy the documentation on [docs.dasch.swiss](https://docs.dasch.swiss).
+On each push into `main` branch, a Github action script will build and deploy the documentation on [docs.dasch.swiss](https://docs.dasch.swiss).
 Behind the scenes, MkDocs builds the documentation and use the [ghp-import](https://github.com/davisp/ghp-import) tool to commit them to the gh-pages branch and then push the gh-pages branch to GitHub.
 That's it!

-Be aware that you have to review the built site before pushing it to `master` branch!
+Be aware that you have to review the built site before pushing it to `main` branch!
 Please create an own branch for any changes and review it before merging!